BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_bot_lessons_home/04/index.md

 - Mini screw drivers
 - LOOK AT MATERIALS!

-reflection:
-  comprehension:
-  - Why is fastening the motors from both sides important?
 ---

 {% include badge.html type='suggestion' content='If you are building the wooden version of the Barnabas Bot, please see <a href="../Appendix/C"> the Wooden Bot Addendeum</a>.' %}